toruseo/UNsim/README.md

 - The features and syntax are almost identical to [UXsim](https://github.com/toruseo/UXsim) traffic flow simulator
 - An end-to-end differentiable simulation using JAX
 - Lightning-fast JAX mode on a good GPU server: 0.3 sec forward simulation for Chicago-Sketch dataset (2500 links, 1 million vehicles, 3 hours), and 0.5 sec for backward differentiation
-- **Still an early development stage.** There may be still bugs and inconsistency.
-The performance need to be optimized (especially the memory consumption).
-Documents will be added.
-The code and API will be significantly changed in the future.

-- **Academic publication.** This is the official implementation of arXiv preprint ``[End-to-end differentiable network traffic simulation with dynamic route choice](https://doi.org/10.48550/arXiv.2604.11380)'' by Toru Seo.

 ## Simulation Examples